goffreder/QuodJS/README.md

-# ooJS - Object Oriented JavaScript
+# Quod - Object Oriented JavaScript

 A small library to add basic OO features to JavaScript.